tbm/homepage/pages/debian/orion/qnap/ts-109/upgrade.md

 If you're running Debian on your QNAP TS-109 device, you have two
 options:

 1. Stay on Debian 10.
-This release will be supported until [around August 2022](https://wiki.debian.org/DebianReleases).
+Please note that security support [stopped in September 2022](https://www.debian.org/News/2022/20220910).
 2. Upgrade to Debian 11 while keeping the kernel from Debian 10.
 Please see the [release notes](https://www.debian.org/releases/stable/armel/release-notes/ch-information.en.html#no-longer-supported-hardware) for instructions.